top of page

 Imposter Monsters

-Imposter Monster work combines research-based understanding of Imposter Syndrome with therapeutically sound parts-work to reframe our understanding of imposter feelings.
+Imposter Monster work uses a research-based understanding of Imposter Syndrome to reframe our understanding of imposter feelings.

-Keep reading to learn about Imposter Monster books, resources, and workshops!
+Keep reading to learn about Imposter Monster books, learning experiences and workshops!

 What are Imposter Monsters?

-Imposter Monster work draws upon the therapeutic practice called Internal Family Systems (IFS) or parts-work, which recognizes that we all have parts of us that show up to help us handle certain moments and/or manage our emotions.
+Imposter Monster work draws upon the therapeutic practice called parts-work, which recognizes that we all have parts of us that show up to help us handle certain moments and/or manage our emotions.

 You can give a name and a face to that voice inside your head that says you are an imposter - your Imposter Monster!